Perhaps some of the below facts aren’t that useful outside of a pub quiz but they’re fascinating nonetheless.

 Only one of these successfully raised chicks.
 The other was a pair of two female terns, whose mating instincts were so strong that they laid an unfertilized egg.
 Less male terns are returning to Bermuda, exposed to pelagic dangers such as oil spills and plastic pollution, as well as predation.
 It’s thought that in the absence of a male mate, female pairs will form.

-In addition to inability to find a mate, terns are also threatened by rats and wave action when nesting, because they nest on remote islands lying low to the water level.
+In addition to an inability to find a mate, terns are also threatened by rats and wave action when nesting, because they nest on remote islands lying low to the water level.

 8. We Very Rarely See Hermit Crabs Anymore Because They Were Homeless